Satellite (Lena Meyer-Landrut song): Awards and nominations

+Legacy

 Jennifer Braun version

 "Satellite" was also one of three songs performed by Braun in the final of Unser Star für Oslo.
 However, the audience chose Lena Meyer-Landrut and her version of "Satellite" for the contest in Oslo.
 Braun's version was also made available for digital download on 13 March 2010 and is also featured on Braun's maxi single "I Care for You".
-It subsequently charted in Germany, reaching a peak position of #32.
+It subsequently charted in Germany, reaching a peak position of No. 32.